-You can appeal to a tribunal if you disagree with a decision by the Criminal Injuries Compensation Authority (CICA) on your claim for compensation.
+You can appeal to the First-tier Tribunal (Criminal Injuries Compensation) if you disagree with a decision by the Criminal Injuries Compensation Authority (CICA) on your claim for compensation.

-You may want to appeal if you are refused compensation or are unhappy with the amount.
+You may want to appeal if you’re refused compensation or unhappy with the amount.

 The tribunal can: